 Here is Dan Brown using this terminology in a short "demo meditation" during an interview on stage (it is worth listening to the entire interview)

-The 3/7-point concentration object defined
+The 3/7-point concentration object and full-body breathing

-the middle of the in-breath
+1. the start of the in-breath

-the end of the in-breath
+3. the end-point of the in-breath

-the middle of the out-breath
+4. the start of the out-breath

-the end of the out-breath
+5. the full duration of the out-breath

-the sensation of the whole-body feeling
+6. the end-point of the out-breath

 The breath as concept